The physics of the didgeridoo (didjeridu/ yidaki/ yiraki),

 Download didj sound file of Lloyd Hollenberg playing

 Because of the publicity aroused by our paper in Nature, various

 journalists have been asking for pictures.
 Benjamin Lange, one

 of the authors of this paper, is a member of the Marra people of

 Northern Australia, where he learned to play yidaki in the traditional

 style.
-He recently graduated in Electrical Engineering at the
+He has since graduated in Electrical Engineering at the

 University of New South Wales, where he worked on the didjeridu/

 yidaki project on a vacation scholarship.
 On this